 Can The Elbow Contain Those Pesky Aerosols?

-While we’ve dealt with a simple method to curb indirect transmission through our hands, control of aerosols remains the deadly elephant in the room.
-Two Indian scientists conducted a study to understand how far these droplets can spread, and if using masks or elbows truly has any effect.
+While we’ve dealt with a simple method to curb indirect transmission through our hands, the control of aerosols remains the deadly elephant in the room.
+Two Indian scientists conducted a study to understand just how far these droplets can spread, and if using masks or elbows truly has any effect.

 The study revealed glaringly apparent differences in how far the cloud could travel.
-As can be seen in the image above, directly coughing causes a giant cloud that can travel up to 3 meters from the person.
-N95 masks, on the other hand, provide the best protection, reducing this range to 0.25 meters.
+As can be seen in the image above, directly coughing causes a giant cloud that can travel up to 3 meters away from the person.
+N95 masks, on the other hand, provide the best protection, reducing this range to only 0.25 meters.
 Using a covered elbow in comparison to using clasped hands provides a very good amount of protection.

 The difference is enough to put the covered elbow second best only to the N95 mask.
 The difference in the distance that the cloud containing aerosols travels can be accounted for by a reduction in the velocity with which the sneeze or cough is released from the mouth.

-Cough etiquette (yes, that’s a thing) hasn’t been researched enough for us to confidently determine whether one is better than the other.
+However, cough etiquette (yes, that’s a thing) hasn’t been researched enough for us to confidently determine whether one is better than the other.
 The papers discussed above contain information from a small sample size; large-scale testing is required for definitive conclusions.

 Factors of humidity, temperature, and pressure playing active roles in transmission would alter the above results.
-Nonetheless, the simple action of sneezing into one’s elbow prevents contact spread of the pathogen and leads to the lowering of infection rates.
+Nonetheless, the simple action of sneezing into one’s elbow prevents most contact spread of the pathogen and leads to the lowering of infection rates.

-So, at the end of the day, until we have further evidence for the battle between the inner elbow and your palms, you can determine your own method.
+So, at the end of the day, until we have further evidence in the battle between the inner elbow and your palms, you can determine your own method.
 Just remember to wear a mask and wash your hands should you use them, or simply sneeze into your inner elbow and go on with your day!